nevdelap/ned/README.md

     1                   no matches

 Quiet:
-    When -q (--quiet) is specified, ned tests for matches and returns an exit code of 0 if a match is found in ANY file.
+    When -q/--quiet is specified, ned tests for matches and returns an exit code of 0 if a match is found in ANY file.
 Quiet matches will only read as many files as needed to find a match.
 Even without this shortcutting behaviour, quiet matches are more performant than non-quiet matches.

-ned 1.2.7 Copyright (C) 2016-2019 Nev Delap - https://github.com/nevdelap/ned
+ned 1.2.8 Copyright (C) 2016-2019 Nev Delap - https://github.com/nevdelap/ned

 License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>.
 This is free software: you are free to change and redistribute it.